AkyunaAkish/introToJavascriptHomework/README.md

 node app.js
 ```

-* Notice how console.log(c); allows you to see the value of the variable c in the terminal by allowing node to execute your code for you
+* Notice how console.log(c); allows you to log of the value of the variable in the terminal by allowing node to execute your code

 * Now that you get the basics of how to execute code with node and see an output in the terminal , use javascript mathematical expressions to assign values to variables using all of the operators in this documentation except for "Exponentiation (\**)" [MDN Javascript mathematical operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators)